Philadelphia Wrongful Death Attorneys Get Compensation for Grieving Families

 If there are no qualified surviving members, the personal representative is allowed to recover medical expenses, funeral costs, and the estate’s administrative costs because they reimburse the estate for any expenses that relate to the victim’s wrongful death.

-PhillyLaw LLC Lawyers for Wrongful Death Claims
+PhillyLaw Lawyers for Wrongful Death Claims